 However, whereby replacement boiler spares can be purchased from the likes of Honeywell, this price can be reduced (they sell some gas valves for under £90).

 On the flip-side, if you must go with an OEM gas valve from a brand like Worcester Bosch, the part alone could cost in excess of £150.
 Speak to your engineer and see if there’s a non-OEM (but high quality) gas valve, like Honeywell, that’s compatible with your boiler.

 On a side note: Always ensure your Gas Safe engineer inspects all the most expensive boiler parts before replacing the valve.
 If 2-3 expensive parts in a boiler are worn, it makes sense to invest that cash into a new boiler, not waste money on repairing an old one.

 Expensive parts besides the gas valve include the:

 The cost to repair the gas valve on your boiler will depend on what’s wrong with it.

-If it’s a case of simply freeing a valve that’s stuck, the repairs could be less than £100.
+If it’s a case of simply freeing a valve that’s stuck, the repairs costs could be less than £100.